MiSTer-devel/GBA_MiSTer/README.md

 - Cheats
 - Color optimizations: shader colors and desaturate
 - Rewind: go back up to 60 seconds in time
-- Tilt: enable in OSD and use analog stick (map stick in Mister Main before)
+- Tilt: use analog stick (map stick in Mister Main before)
-- Solar Sensor: enable in OSD and Set brightness in OSD
+- Solar Sensor: Set brightness in OSD
-- Gyro: enable in OSD and use analog stick (map stick in Mister Main before)
+- Gyro: use analog stick (map stick in Mister Main before)
+- RTC: automatically used, works with RTC board or internet connection

 # Savestates
 Core provides 4 slots to save the state.
 The first slot gets saved to disk and automatically loaded (but not applied)